molybdenum-99/reality/README.md

 # List of countries:
 countries = Reality.countries.to_a
-# CAUTION tooks like ~2 min to load on modern Internet & CPU.
+# CAUTION takes like ~2 min to load on modern Internet & CPU.

 countries.
   select{|c| c.continent == 'Africa'}.